These victims, like all of us, are loving partners, parents, family

 identified.
 Some of these cases involve clear anti-transgender bias.
 In

-others, the victim’s transgender status may have put them at risk in other ways, such as forcing them into unemployment, poverty, homelessness and/or survival sex work.
+others, the victim’s transgender or gender non-conforming status may have put them at risk in other ways, such as forcing them into unemployment, poverty, homelessness and/or survival sex work.

 While the details of these cases differ, it is clear that fatal